White Corn

 Description/Taste

-Tamarind fruit are bean-like shaped pods with a cinnamon brown to clay colored external appearance.
-Inside the pods, the fruit's flesh is tender, succulent and green with a highly acidic flavor when young.
+Tamarind is comprised of bean-like shaped pods with a cinnamon-brown to clay-colored external appearance.
+Inside the pods, the fruit's flesh is tender, succulent, and green, with a highly acidic flavor when young.
 Its underdeveloped seeds are soft and white.
 As the fruit matures, the pod becomes brittle.
-The flesh begins to dehydrate to paste form and takes on the cinnamon appearance of the pod while also losing its acidic punch and becoming sweeter.
+The flesh begins to dehydrate to a paste-like form and takes on a dark brown appearance, losing its acidic punch and becoming sweeter.
 It is at this stage of maturity that it is most often used for culinary purposes.
-The seeds, too change in both color and texture, becoming flat, hard and glossy brown.
+The seeds also change in both color and texture, becoming flat, hard, and glossy brown.

 Geography/History